xiaohui-victor-li/ThemeBERT-UDA/README.md

-# Quick Start
+# Quick Start to Reproduce Results

 To run the analysis, open the `/ThemeBERT/ThemeBERT_Study.ipynb` analytics notebook.
-All the analysis are commented with gudiance.
+All the analysis are commented with guidance.

 The notebook analysis in total consists of three sections: